pinedrop/transcripts_ui/README.md

 Your module is then free to position and style the rendered components.

+## Scrolling Transcripts

+Transcript scrolling depends on the presence of an element with class "transcript-container" which contains the themed transcript.
+Please ensure that you insert a parent with this class into the markup.

 ## Themeing Output

 Components and sub-components can be differently themed by